Weight Watchers Buffalo Chicken Wings

 • Franks Hot Sauce: Be sure and grab the original recipe hot sauce.
 The buffalo wing sauce has a significant amount of extra ingredients that don’t work well with a clean eating lifestyle.
 Frank’s Hot Sauce is salt, peppers, and vinegar.
 This is all you need.
 You won’t miss the extra stuff in the buffalo sauce, I promise!

-ingredients for WW buffalo Chicken Wings on a white marble counter.
+Ingredients for WW buffalo Chicken Wings on a white marble counter.
 Ingredients are in small white bowls.

-3. Add your ingredients: Once the butter has melted, place chicken in the pot, then add cayenne pepper (optional), salt, and pepper to taste.
-Coat each piece of chicken so it’s seasoned evenly.
-Add ½ cup hot sauce and stir the chicken so that it’s coated.
+Step 3: Add ½ cup hot sauce and stir the chicken so that it’s coated.
 Adding the hot sauce will count as your liquid that you need to pressure cook.

-4. Pressure cook: Close and lock the lid to your Instant Pot and turn the steam valve to sealing.
+Step 4: Close and lock the lid to your Instant Pot and turn the steam valve to sealing.
 Using the manual or pressure cook setting, cook on high pressure for 8 minutes.

-5. Release the pressure: Once the cook time is complete, quick release the pressure and remove the lid.
+Once the cook time is complete, quick release the pressure and remove the lid.
 You can remove chicken from the pot and drizzle the remaining hot sauce on top and eat now, or skip ahead to the next step to add some more texture to your wings.

-6. Add the rest of the hot sauce: Using tongs, remove the chicken from the Instant Pot and place on a baking sheet lined with aluminum foil and sprayed with cooking spray.
+Step 3: Using tongs, remove the chicken from the Instant Pot and place on a baking sheet lined with aluminum foil and sprayed with cooking spray.
 Brush the chicken with the additional ¼ cup of hot sauce.

-7. Broil: Place the baking sheet into the oven and broil the chicken for 2-3 minutes on each side.
+Place the baking sheet into the oven and broil the chicken for 2-3 minutes on each side.
 This will help to thicken the sauce.
-Let the chicken cool for 5 minutes before serving.

 Recipe Tips